-Manyoni District (Figure 1) is located in the central part of Tanzania.
-Its geographical coordinates are 5 45' 0" South, 34 50' 0" East.
-It has an area of 28,620 sq.km, which is about 58 % of the entire of Singida region.
-The district has a population of 296,763 people [10].
+Manyoni District is located in the central part of Tanzania as shown in figure 1.
+Its geographical coordinates are 5° 45' 0'' South, 34° 50' 0'' East.
+It has an area of 28,620 sq.km which is about 58 % of the entire of Singida region.
+The district has a population of 296,763 people [9].
 The area under the study is mainly used for cultivation of different types of crops (like maize, sorghum, vegetables, and Pulses) and animal grazing.
-The district is underlying on the uranium deposit which extends from Bahi district in Dodoma, the capital of Tanzania.
-The uranium targets in the area are described as calcrete-hosted uranium mineralization near to the surface and sandstone hosted deposits within buried fluvial channel systems [5].
+The area of study is with the Manyoni uranium project area, which extends from Bahi district in Dodoma region, the capital of Tanzania.
+The region incorporates an extensive closed draining system developed over weathered uranium rich granites.
+This drainage captures dissolved uranium leached from underlying rocks and transports it to suitable precipitation trap sites.
+The uranium targets in the area are described as calcrete-hosted uranium mineralization near to the surface and sandstone-hosted deposits within buried uvial channel systems [6].